xmos/sw_usb_audio/doc/sw_audio.rst

    * - BCLK
      - The bit clock, clocks data in and out
    * - SDIN
-     - Sample data in (from CODEC to XS1-L)
+     - Sample data in (from CODEC/ADC to the XMOS device)
    * - SDOUT
-     - Sample data out (from XS1-L to CODEC)
+     - Sample data out (from the XMOS device to CODEC/DAC)
    * - MCLK
-     - The master clock running the CODEC
+     - The master clock running the CODEC/DAC/ADC

 The bit clock controls the rate at which data is transmitted to and from the CODEC.
-In the case where the XS1 device is the master, it divides the MCLK to generate the required signals for both BCLK and LRCLK, with BCLK then being used to clock data in (SDIN) and data out (SDOUT) of the CODEC.
+In the case where the XMOS device is the master, it divides the MCLK to generate the required signals for both BCLK and LRCLK, with BCLK then being used to clock data in (SDIN) and data out (SDOUT) of the CODEC.